brechtbilliet/brechtbilliet.github.io/_posts/2022-08-30-routed-angular-dialogs.md

 ## Approach 3: Routed dialogs

-A best practice in web development is providing functionality that when a user refreshes the page he or she gets the exact same state as before after rerendering that page.
+A best practice in web development is providing functionality that when a user refreshes the page he or she gets the exact same state as before.
 They should not be redirected to the root page but they should stay in the exact same spot.
 At least that would result in the best user-experience.

 Take this example for instance: